 Of some controversy was the flashing mode pattern.
 In this mode, the Superflash used an alternating pulsing pattern between the single 1/2 Watt LED and the 2 lower LEDs.
 This pattern unfortunately resembled that of an emergency vehicle.
 It is my opinion that this is not a suitable operation mode for on-road use (except during the daytime, when the effect of the two lower LEDs is diminished, and attention grabbing is the primary utility).
 There was too much of a risk of becoming a (loser) road rager's target.

 As of the 2018 catalog, Planet Bike seems to have done some back testing on their product line, listing the lumen output for the first time on many prior year lights.
 The Superflash's output is listed at 7 lumens for both steady and flashing modes.
-Compared to what's available today, this is quite modest, and existing owners should upgrade.
+This is now on the low end compared to what's available today, and existing owners should upgrade.

 The Superflash consumed ~75mA in steady mode, and 0-30mA varing current flashing.
 In 2007, this would have been considered higher than average, but compared to today's high performance taillights this is decidely low.
 Tested steady mode runtime with Sanyo 650mAh and 1000mAh NiMH batteries was 9h and 13h respectively, a reminder of the ultra long running times of past taillight technology.